Bayfield in winter

 Eventually, we found ourselves at the top of the alpine hill, where we drank in the panoramic view of Chequamegon Bay.
 All weekend, we'd seen nothing but beauty.

-"It'd be fun to live here,'' Torsten said.
+"It'd be fun to live here,'' my husband said.
 "We sure could get a lot of skiing in.''

 On the Bayfield Peninsula, everyone wants to be a local.